 One of my personal goals in 2019 was to spend more time in the company of books.
 Though I could not reach the number I had in mind, but given how eventful this year was, with switching jobs and moving cities, I’m going to cut myself some slack.

-I have created a template in Google Spreadhseet to track my reading activity which I have been doing religiously for the past 1.5 years.
-With the data that I captured for 2019, I created this visual to represent my year in books. (click on it to expand)
+I have created a template in Google Spreadsheet to track my reading activity which I have been doing religiously for the past 1.5 years.
+With the data I captured for 2019, I created this visual to represent my year in books. (click on it to expand)

 Agatha Christie is clearly my favorite author!

-Side Note: I do not use Goodreads to capture my reading activity because I find the insights that it generates to be very boring.
-So, I prefer to track this on my own as I am able to capture much more information that way.
-Though not shown in the graphics above, I am able to get insights like number of pages read in a sitting, average duration of one sitting, etc.
+Side Note: I do not use Goodreads to capture my reading activity because I find the insights it generates very boring.
+So, I prefer to track this on my own as I can capture much more information that way.
+Though not shown in the graphics above, I can get insights like the number of pages read in a sitting, the average duration of one sitting, etc.

 Anyway, here is the list of books that I read this year: